Maksim Chmerkovskiy Shares Adorable Video Of His Baby’s Huge Achievement

 “We’re 8 months today, but I swear this kid is already stronger and smarter than some grown ups I know!” the DWTS professional dancer captioned the clip of baby Shai.

-He then shared a very sweet message for his only child, who he and Peta welcomed into the world on January 4.
+He then shared a very sweet message for his only child that he and Peta welcomed into the world on January 4.

 “Keep climbing my son!
 Mommy and daddy always got your back!” he sweetly wrote alongside the Labor Day clip of their family time, adding the hashtag #babyChmerkovskiy.